Did you know you can paint on salt and create beautiful salt paintings? You surely can and it’s awesome!

 I m very excited about this week’s fall craft.
-My kids and their friends really enjoyed making their raised salt paintings and I m sure your children will love it too!
+My kids and their friends really enjoyed making their raised salt paintings and I m sure your children will love them too!

-I personally love this salt craft since it is easy to manage in groups or a classroom setting and easy enough toddlers and preschoolers can participate without a problem.
+I personally love this salt craft since it is easy to manage in groups or in a classroom setting and easy enough for toddlers and preschoolers can participate without a problem.

 How to Make a Salt Painting

-Here is what you will need to create your own watercolor salt painting:
+But let’s start now and learn how to make salt paintings.
+Here is what you will need to create your own easy fall watercolor salt painting:

 Raised Salt Painting Supplies